-Mary Burke is the Online Learning and Curriculum Manager for the Land Trust Alliance where she serves as the managing editor for the Standards and Practices Curriculum, the most authoritative resource on private land conservation in the United States.
+Mary Burke (SECRETARY) is the Online Learning and Curriculum Manager for the Land Trust Alliance where she serves as the managing editor for the Standards and Practices Curriculum, the most authoritative resource on private land conservation in the United States.
 Mary also produces webinars and other resources for land trust boards, including Field Guide, a quarterly newsletter on governance issues.
 Prior to joining the Alliance, Mary worked for Sun Microsystems where she developed custom training solutions for government, business and education organizations.
 She has taught literature and writing at the University of Maryland where she also earned her Ph.D. in English Literature.
 Mary also holds a master’s degree in English Literature from Georgetown University and a degree in journalism from the University of Texas.